thekevinscott/UpscalerJS/docs/docs/documentation/index.md

 ## Javascript

-UpscalerJS is written in Javascript (on top of Tensorflow.js).
+UpscalerJS is written in Javascript and uses Tensorflow.js.

-Most Super Resolution (most machine learning, for that matter) is done via Python.
 Javascript for machine learning has several benefits:

-### Convenience
-By running the code on users' devices, there's no need for installations or server-side implementation.
+- **Convenience**: By running the code on users' devices, there's no need for installations or server-side implementation.
 This means inference happens immediately, without any extra setup.

-### Privacy
-Since images don't need to leave the users' device for processing, UpscalerJS offers a secure and private solution for machine learning.
+- **Privacy**: Since images don't need to leave the users' device for processing, UpscalerJS offers a secure and private solution for machine learning.

-### Performance
-In addition to being convenient, running UpscalerJS clientside can also offer a latency benefit.
+- **Performance**: In addition to being convenient, running UpscalerJS clientside can also offer a latency benefit.
 By avoiding the need for a round trip to the server for processing, UpscalerJS can deliver faster results to users.

-### Compatibility
-UpscalerJS can be used on a variety of platforms, including Node.js, Electron, and Cloudflare Workers, making it a versatile choice for upscaling needs.
+- **Compatibility**: UpscalerJS can be used on a variety of platforms, including Node.js, Electron, and Cloudflare Workers, making it a versatile choice for upscaling needs.

-### Simplicity
-If a codebase is already written in Javascript, UpscalerJS can be easily integrated into existing workflows.
+- **Simplicity**: If a codebase is already written in Javascript, UpscalerJS can be easily integrated into existing workflows.
 This makes it an ideal choice for bringing the power of machine learning to users without any additional complications.

 ## Next Steps